Outlook Calendar for Reclaim is almost here! Join the waitlist

 • Paid plans start at $4.75/month (unlimited calendar sets)

-Taskworld is a calendar-sharing app that combines task management, project tracking, and calendar integration in one platform.
+Taskworld is a calendar-sharing app that combines task management, project tracking, and calendar integration into one platform.
 With Taskworld, you and your team can easily collaborate, set timelines, share files, gain visual insights, and work on tasks across different departments at the same time.
 The calendar view gives users a clear and organized overview of their tasks, deadlines, and project milestones and allows users to create events directly from tasks.

 Key features